tamizhvendan/tamizhvendan.github.com/source/_posts/2016-12-26-implementing-two-factor-authentication-in-suave.markdown

 The `sessionGet` function takes a success WebPart Combinator, a failure WebPart, and a key.
 If retrieving the value from session state is successful it calls the success WebPart combinator with the retrieved value.
 In case of retrieval failure it calls the failure WebPart

-The `clearSession` function clears the state which will be using while implementing *log out*
+The `clearSession` function clears the state.
+We will be using it while implementing *log out*

 Now we have all the building blocks for handling user login request, and it's time to start its implementation